|Atheist badges. (Photo credit: Wikipedia)|

-I have not encountered many atheists who would proudly describe themselves as anti-theists, but it would not surprise me to discover that there was a small minority who might do so.
-They could be a source of energy and drive for the secular movement but might also doing harm in the sense that they might confirm many of the "angry atheist" stereotypes.
+I have not encountered many atheists who would proudly describe themselves as anti-theists, but it would not surprise me to discover that some would do so.
+They could be a source of energy and drive for the secular movement but might also do harm in the sense that they might confirm many of the "angry atheist" stereotypes.
 Then again, I am not sure we should be overly worried about our image when we are already one of the most hated minority groups around.

 I place myself between these two groups.
 I am an anti-theistic atheist who recognizes that many theists have tremendous good in them and great potential to be valuable contributors to society.
 I reject their claim that they would devolve into a mob of degenerates without their god-belief.
 I think they are better than this.
 At the same time, I'm not content to sit idly by because I think there is too much at stake.
 Thus, I recognize that I need to reach out both to theists and to atheists who are not yet anti-theistic.